returnvalue/pythoncode/numbers.md

 Subtraction is done with the – operator.
 ![](https://vegibit.com/wp-content/uploads/2020/06/Python-Subtract-Numbers.png)

 Division is done using the / operator.
-Notice they you don’t want to divide by zero, lest you run into a ZeroDivisionError.
+Notice that you don’t want to divide by zero, lest you run into a ZeroDivisionError.
 ![](https://vegibit.com/wp-content/uploads/2020/06/How-To-Divide-Numbers-In-Python.png)

 Here are a few examples of standard division vs integer floored quotient division.